saas-group/byod-tool/README.md

 ## Support

-If you need support running this tool, please reach the Central IT Team on it-support@saas.group or #it-helpdesk in Slack
+If you need support running this tool, please reach the Central IT Team on it-help@saas.group or #it-helpdesk in Slack